DaianaArena/nerdcafe/README.md

  - MacOS, Windows (including WSL), and Linux are supported.

 **_Note:_** While the pages directory requires Node.js v14 or later, the app directory requires Node v16.8.0 or later.

-## New features!
-Clone this repository from the template

-Now you can create new repositories based on this project by clicking on the "Use this template" button at the top of this repository page or by [clicking here.](https://github.com/DaianaArena/reactjs-nextjs-tailwind-boilerplate/generate)

-### How to clone this repository from the template:

-1. Give your new repository a name and description.
-2. Choose the owner for the new repository.
-3. Click "Create repository from template".

-### Once you have created your new repository from the template, you can clone it to your local machine using the following steps:

-1. Copy the URL of your new repository.
-2. Open your terminal or Git Bash.
-3. Navigate to the directory where you want to clone the repository.
-4. Run the following command: git clone <repository-url> (replace <repository-url> with the URL you copied in step 1).
-5. Press enter and the repository will be cloned to your local machine.

-**_That's it!
-You now have a local copy of the repository and can start working on it._**

 ## Getting Started